Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ## Introduction

 If we know anything of machine learning in 2023, it is this: bigger is better.
-Give your model more data, parameters, and compute and success is (somewhat) guaranteed.
+Give your model more data, parameters, and compute and success is (somewhat) guaranteed ([Hoffmann et al., 2022](https://arxiv.org/abs/2203.15556)).

 However, larger models are both memory-hungry and slow.
 To combat this, there exists a range of techniques that minimise training and inference costs, two examples being FlashAttention ([Dao et al., 2022](https://arxiv.org/abs/2205.14135)) and ZeroQuant ([Yao et al., 2022](https://arxiv.org/abs/2206.01861)).
 Regardless of the approach, the ability to accurately time individual operations in a computational graph is essential.